stavaser/1-e-and-a/tutorial.md

-To access the tutorial, please go to this link:
+To access the tutorial, please go to this link and look at the section Tutorial:

 <https://stump-pullover-0b3.notion.site/Docs-1-e-a-f458fb361a92429eb9122401cc244358>